If you would like to schedule a visit, please complete our Field Trip Application form.

 We offer a one- to two-hour outdoor educational program to pre-K through 12th grade students, college students, and adults that includes a tour of the farm, a hands-on learning activity, and food sampling.

-The Education Coordinator will tailor the visit according to each group’s goals, interests, and time frame.
+Your visit will be tailored according to your goals, interests, and time frame.
 Possible focus topics include:

 - Compost and worms